-We are also aware that during Ms. Boylan's tenure no less than six official complaints were raised about her conduct.
+Unfortunately, we are also aware that during Ms. Boylan's relatively brief tenure - 2 years is not thaaaat brief, no less than six complaints were raised about her conduct.
 The complaints came from peers and subordinates, from men and women.
-This is relevant to assessing Ms. Boylan's claim, to understand that she left State employment after being formally confronted by repeated official complaints that she "treats [subordinates] like children" and made them feel like a "punching bag", was "degrading", "insulting", and "harassing".
+We are not here to castigate - this entire thing is castigating her- Ms. Boylan.
+But it is relevant to assessing Ms. Boylan's claim, to understand that she left State employment after being formally confronted by repeated official complaints that she "treats [subordinates] like children" and made them feel like a "punching bag", was "degrading", "insulting", and "harassing".
+As a consequence of inappropriately firing a subordinate, Ms. Boylan was formally counseled about her conduct by Mr. David.
 In response, Ms. Boylan resigned.
 Several days later Ms. Boylan contacted Mr. David and said she changed her mind and wanted to return to her position.
 Mr. David said that was not possible.
-Afterwards Ms. Boylan attempted to contact the Governor, but Mr. David advised the Governor to not discuss the situation with Ms. Boylan as the complaints were outstanding.
+Ms. Boylan attempted to contact the Governor, but Mr. David advised the Governor to not discuss the situation with Ms. Boylan as the complaints were outstanding.